Dynatrace/dynatrace-configuration-as-code/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Log output**
-If applicable, add log snippet to help explain your problem.
+If applicable, add log snippets to help explain your problem.

 **Environment (please complete the following information):**
  - OS: [e.g. Win 10, Ubuntu Linux, macOs Catalina]